philipdarke/reproducible-actuarial-work/docs/exercise7.md

 <a href="https://ukgovdatascience.github.io/rap_companion/why.html#the-current-statistics-production-process">![Workflow](assets/images/rap_messypipeline.png)</a>
 *Image above from the [RAP Companion](https://ukgovdatascience.github.io/rap_companion/)*

 Manual steps such as these are time consuming and can introduce errors.

-What if you had updated the discount rate in the report but forgot to do so in the spreadsheet?
+Critically, a mismatch can emerge between the report and the underlying analysis.
+For example, you might update the discount rate in the report but forget to do so in the spreadsheet.
 Would this get caught when the work was checked?

 **Working reproducibly minimises the risk of these errors and allows changes to be made efficiently.**